 Make the cake:

-1. Position a rack in the bottom third of the oven and heat the oven to 350°F. Butter and flour a 9×13-inch heavy-duty metal cake pan or two 8-inch round cake pans.
+- Position a rack in the bottom third of the oven and heat the oven to 350°F. Butter a 9×13-inch heavy-duty metal cake pan or two 8-inch round cake pans.
 Line with parchment paper for easy removal.

 - In a food processor, using the shredder attachment, shred the carrots.
-Transfer to a small bowl and rinse the food processor bowl (you’ll need it again).

-5. Scrape the batter into the prepared 9×13-inch pan or divide the batter among the two 8-inch pans.
+- Scrape the batter into the prepared 9×13-inch pan or divide the batter among the two 8-inch pans.
 Bake until a toothpick inserted in the center of the cake comes out clean, 45 – 50 minutes for the 9×13-inch pan, about 30 minutes for the round pans.
-Let cool on a rack to room temperature before inverting the pan to remove the cake.
-Let cool completely before frosting.
+Let cool on a rack to room temperature.

 Frost the cake:

 - If using a 9×13-inch pan: Scrape the frosting onto the center of the cake.
 With an offset spatula, if you have one, spread the frosting evenly over the surface.

 - If using round pans: Set one layer on a plate or cake platter.
 Top with one quarter (roughly) of the frosting, spreading to cover.
 Top with another layer of cake and repeat this frosting-spreading-layering process until each layer of cake has a nice layer of frosting.